History of the College

 Visit Whitman's Portraits of the Past digital exhibit, which features an exploratory collection of photographs of the College's history, to see an interactive timeline of Whitman College's history.

-Beginning in 1882, Whitman College has had thirteen presidents.
-Kathleen M. Murray is currently serving the college as our fourteenth president.
+Beginning in 1882, Whitman College has had fourteen presidents.
+Sarah Bolton is currently serving the college as our fifteenth president.
 To understand part of Whitman's history, read the interesting stories of the past presidents who steered the college to where it is today.